Markov Decision Processes with Long-Term Average Constraints: Analysis

+and the optimization problem in Equation \eqref{eq:optimization_equation}-\eqref{eq:cmdp_constraints} is feasible, where $t_e$ is the start time of epoch $e$. \end{lemma} \begin{proof}[Proof Outline] We consider the policy $\pi$ which satisfies the Slater's condition in Equation \eqref{eq:slater_formulation}.
+We then consider the Bellman error of taking one step in MDP with transition probabilities $\tilde{P}_e$ and then following policy $\pi$ on the MDP with transition probabilities $P$.
+Now, using \cite[{Lemma 1}]{agarwal2022multi} relating the average costs following policy $\pi$ with $P$ and $\tilde{P}_e$ ($\zeta_{\pi}^{P,k}$, and $\zeta_{\pi}^{\tilde{P}_e,k}$ for all $k\in[K]$ respectively) with the Bellman error gives the required result.
+The complete proof is provided in the supplementary material. \end{proof}

+After obtaining a feasible policy $\pi_e$ maximizing rewards for the sampled MDP, we now quantify is regret.
 We note that when optimizing for long-term average rewards and long-term average constraints, we want to simultaneously minimize the reward regret and the constraint regrets.
 Further, if we know the optimal policy $\pi^*$ before hand, the deviations resulting from the stochasticity of the process can still result in some constraint violations.
 Also, since we sample a MDP, the policy which is feasible for the MDP may violate constraints on the true MDP.
 We want to bound this gap between $K$ costs for the two MDPs as well.

-We aim to quantify the regret from \textbf{(1)} deviation of long-term average rewards of the optimal policy because of incorrect knowledge of the MDP, and \textbf{(2)} deviation of the expected rewards and costs from following the optimal policy of the sampled MDP, and \textbf{(3)} deviation of the long-term average costs generated by the optimal policy for the sampled MDP on the sampled MDP and the long-term average costs generated by the optimal policy for the sampled MDP on the true MDP.
+We aim to quantify the regret from \textbf{(R.1)} deviation of long-term average rewards of the optimal policy because of incorrect knowledge of the MDP ($\lambda_{\pi^*}^{P,r} - \lambda_{\pi_e}^{\tilde{P}_e,r}$), \textbf{(R.2)} deviation of the long-term average rewards generated by the optimal policy for the sampled MDP on the sampled MDP and the long-term average rewards generated by the optimal policy for the sampled MDP on the true MDP ($\lambda_{\pi_e}^{\tilde{P}_e,r} - \lambda_{\pi_e}^{P,r}$), and \textbf{(R.3)} deviation of the expected rewards from following the optimal policy of the sampled MDP ($\lambda_{\pi_e}^{P,r} - r(s_t,a_t)$).

+Similarly, the constraint violations for each $k\in[K]$ are incurred from \textbf{(C.1)} deviation of long-term average rewards of the optimal policy because of incorrect knowledge of the MDP ($C_k - \zeta_{\pi_e}^{\tilde{P}_e,k}$), \textbf{(C.2)} deviation of the long-term average costs generated by the optimal policy for the sampled MDP on the sampled MDP and the long-term average costs generated by the optimal policy for the sampled MDP on the true MDP ($\zeta_{\pi_e}^{\tilde{P}_e,r} - \lambda_{\pi_e}^{P,r}$), and \textbf{(C.3)} deviation of the expected costs from following the optimal policy of the sampled MDP ($\zeta_{\pi_e}^{P,r} - c^k(s_t,a_t)$).